shader-slang/spec/statements.md

 THEN e `;` checks in context c
 ```

-An implementation may diagnose a warning when execution of an expression statement cannot have side effects.
+An implementation may diagnose a warning when execution of an [=expression statement=] cannot have side effects.

 Declaration Statement {#expr.decl}
 ---------------------